 - Refer to the chart in Part 1, the majority of the time you will use these distances. - Distances may be shortened when there is muddy footing, small rings, line is on an uphill slope - Distances may be lengthened when line is on a downhill slope, fences 1.10m and above and the judge and competitors must be made aware of this change.

-Important - when you are altering the distance it is the landing and take-off distances that change not the stride of the horse or pony.
+Important - when you are altering the distance for 1.10m and above it is the landing and take-off distances that change not the stride of the horse.

 One and Two Stride Combinations